Where Quine Streaming Graph Fits In Kafka-Based Data Pipelines

 It’s at this point in a call that the record scratch sound effect interrupts the conversation and one of the engineers on the call is like, “Hold up….I don’t believe you.”
 (If “Quine lives between two Kafka streams” is what we repeat most often on calls, “I don’t believe you” is what engineers we are talking to most often say.)

 Standing queries turn the whole idea of querying a database on its head.
+They are far more equivalent to the continuous queries of an event stream processor.
 They work because Quine is built on an asynchronous actor model.
 That is, every node in the graph also has an actor associated with it capable of performing discrete compute tasks and sending messages to other nodes.
-Our white paper digs into this all in depth if you are interested.
-What is important about standing queries is they allow Quine to not just ingest high volumes of data but process the data and then send it out to continue its journey through the data pipeline.
+The Quine technical white paper digs into this all in depth if you are interested.
+What is important about standing queries is they allow Quine and Streaming Graph to not just ingest high volumes of data but process the data and then send it out to continue its journey through the data pipeline.
 No off-ramps.
 No slow downs.

 When real-time really does mean real-time